-You can use almost any camera to take close-ups, but if you want to find the best camera for macro photography there are several features to look for.
+You can use almost any camera to take close-ups, but if you want to find the best camera for macro photography there are several important features to look for.
 Before you go straight to a list of the "Top 10 Cameras For Macro Photography" read this post to get an understanding of what's involved.

 Close-up photography has a couple of unique challenges that make the type of camera you use very important.
 Just about all digital cameras that have different shooting modes included have a macro mode.
 Theoretically, this makes them suitable for shooting decent macro photography.

 Certainly a full-frame sensor gives you the highest quality possible but there are also some great options with compact DSLRs as well as a few of the point and shoot models.

 The best camera for high magnification macro photos should have a large sensor and manual focus.
 For average macro photos, smaller sensors are adequate if you;re just shooting close-ups for sharing on Facebook or Snapchat.

 It all depends on how serious you want to get with your macro work.
 For extreme macro, the camera should also have interchangeable lenses, a tripod mount, and an ability to trigger the shutter without vibration.